 For this same reason, we also moved our Christmas Eve family get-together to my parent’s house.
 We all hung out and had some food on the back porch, and my dad had a bonfire going.
 The kids were able to play together for a while, and we even had a special visitor to the house for the kids!

 Christmas Morning we woke up and I was feeling so sick.
-My parent’s made some cinnamon rolls for everyone, and we were all sitting around the tree by 8 am getting started on our stockings first, then the rest of the gifts.
+My parent’s made some cinnamon rolls for everyone.
+We were all sitting around the tree by 8 am getting started on our stockings first, then the rest of the gifts.
 My family goes just a little overboard with the presents, but you have to remember, this is for 21 people.

 After we finished with gifts, everyone went home.
-Some went to my grandparent’s house for their clues to their big gifts, but now that I’m married I’ve been cut off from clues.
+Some went to my grandparent’s house for their clues to their big gifts.
+Now that I’m married I’ve been cut off from clues.
 As I mentioned, I had a stomach bug so was feeling horrible.
 I laid down to take a nap, and my parents took the boys to a park to let me rest.

 We had our dinner, then my cousin’s girlfriend introduced our family to one of her family traditions called the Peppermint Pig.
-It’s a big pink pig made of peppermint.
-It gets placed in a bag, and everyone takes turns making a wish for the new year and taking one hit with the little hammer to break the pig.
+It’s a big pink pig made of peppermint that gets placed in a bag.
+Everyone takes turns making a wish for the new year and taking one hit with the little hammer to break the pig.
 Once everyone has had a chance to make their wish, we all take a piece of the pig to eat.
 Even the boys got in on this one.